 South Korea and the U.S. agreed to work together to resolve a dispute between Whirlpool Corp.
-(WHR) and Korean manufacturers over how refrigerators are tested, giving a potential boost to a pending trade accord.
+(WHR:US) and Korean manufacturers over how refrigerators are tested, giving a potential boost to a pending trade accord.

 The two countries exchanged letters this week in which Korea pledged to work out a new testing system, the U.S. trade office said.
 Whirlpool objected that Korea's tests gave an unfair advantage to Korean companies such as LG Electronics Inc. (066570) and Samsung Group.
 South Korea agreed to scrap the standard earlier this week.